-Although we do not anticipate having enough statistical power to be able to differentiate heterogeneous treatment effects, we will conduct some exploratory analysis based on the characteristics most likely to affect whether youth are actively looking for a job and the nature of the labor markets they face: age, school enrollment (if observable), race, gender, and neighborhood.
+Although we do not anticipate having enough statistical power to be able to differentiate heterogeneous treatment effects, we will conduct some exploratory analysis based on the characteristics most likely to affect whether youth are actively looking for a job, the nature of the labor markets they face, and whether there are other signals of their quality available: age, school enrollment/graduation (if observable), race, gender, and neighborhood.
 Given the richness of the data, we anticipate leveraging machine learning approaches to heterogeneity as part of our exploration (e.g., Davis and Heller 2017b).
 However, due to confidentiality concerns of our data providers, we are unsure that we will be able to combine education data with our other outcomes, so the scope for principled data exploration may be limited.
 We also anticipate testing for heterogeneity across employer ratings.